maiqueb/maiqueb.github.io/_posts/2023-10-02-openshift-microsegmentation.markdown

 Kubernetes - in this scenario, an SQL database.

-We have also seen how to use network policies to restrict access in this secondary network, only allowing access to the database itself.
+We have also seen how to use network policies to restrict access in this secondary network, only granting access to the DB to selected workloads, and also ensuring our VM workload can only access applications on a particular port on the network.